ZhanYang-nwpu/Awesome-Remote-Sensing-Multimodal-Large-Language-Model/README.md

 # Awesome-Remote-Sensing-Multimodal-Large-Language-Model (Vision-Language)

 ##### Author: Yang Zhan
-📢 A collection of remote sensing multimodal large language model papers focusing on vision-language domains.
+📢 A collection of remote sensing multimodal large language model papers focusing on the vision-language domain.

 **School of Artificial Intelligence, OPtics, and ElectroNics (iOPEN), Northwestern Polytechnical University**
 ## Please share a <font color='orange'>STAR ⭐</font> if this project does help